sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 While this works, it is unsatisfying and does not generalize well - we expect to use `myForEach` at many locations in practice, requiring many duplicates.

-What if we fix the inliner?
+What if we twiddle the inliner?
 ---

 As a simple test, turn off the inlining restriction on recursive functions.